vEnhance/1802/r10.typ

 To concretely compute $nabla f$, take the partial derivatives of $f$ with respect to each of the input variables.

+== Notational difference

+I think Maulik places arrows over $nabla f$ to emphasize it's a vector, but I'm not going to write the arrow because I think it makes the equation harder to read.
+Feel free to add the arrow yourself if it helps you, though.

 = Recitation questions from official course